chiaxin/Division/README.md

 # Division

-## The Photoshop script
+## Photoshop script

-### This simple Photoshop script can be save each group out to images
+### This is a simple Photoshop script can be save each group out

 #### Version : 1.2.0